-All of the winning posters of the State of Mississippi contest will be entered into the national poster contest sponsored by the Multi-State Information Sharing and Analysis Center (MS-ISAC) division of Center for Internet Security (CIS).
-The national contest will include students from the 50 United States, the District of Columbia, and the U.S. Territories.
-The winning posters will be displayed in the 2015 National Cyber Security Calendar, the MS-ISAC website and may also be used in campaigns to raise awareness among children of all ages about Internet and cyber security.
+The winning posters from the State of Mississippi contest will be entered into the national poster contest sponsored by the Multi-State Information Sharing and Analysis Center (MS-ISAC) division of Center for Internet Security (CIS).
+The National contest will include Kindergarten - 12th grade students in the 50 United States, the District of Columbia, and the U.S. Territories.
+The winning posters selected in the national contest will be displayed in a national cybersecurity calendar, the MS-ISAC website and may also be used in campaigns to raise awareness among children of all ages about Internet and cybersecurity.